NCleverly/CommonCore/Xamarin.Forms.CommonCore/ReadMe.txt

         HttpTimeOut: zero means there is no timeout

-Step 2 (enabling push notifications) -> see readme under AzureNotifications
+Step 2 (enabling push notifications) -> see readme under PushNotifications

 *** Search View ***
 IOS uses the Search bar as a control in the UI but Android generally expects it in the Actionbar.